RandomityGuy/hxTorqueScript/README.md

 ```
 haxe build.hxml
 ```
 This build.hxml can be modified to output the source to various other languages.
+There is also build-js.hxml which outputs a javascript library so that it can be embedded into any javascript projects.
+An example of such project is found in the web folder.
 You can also transpile it directly to C using HashLink/C and compile that.
 ```
 haxe build-c.hxml